vijexa/evo-scala-bootcamp-homework/src/main/scala/homework10/readme.md

 Finding f with eval: true
 Finding h with eval: false
 ```
 As you can see, everything works as expected.
-Regulare recursion indeed throws an exception, while our lazy recursion using Eval reliably evaluates to Boolean.
+Regular recursion indeed throws an exception, while our lazy recursion using Eval reliably evaluates to Boolean.

 Let's imagine that we want to implement factorial function, but for some reason we cannot or don't want to use tail recursion.
 Let's try to implement it like in first example:
 ### Example #2